eugene-zuban/design-patterns/code/FactoryMethod/Readme.md

 ###Short description

+A client uses one of the `BmwCreator` or `HondaCreator` factories for creating `BmwCar` or `HondaCar` product instance.

-Because the factory classes and product classes use their interfaces, it gives the ability to work with different type of products and factories similarly for a client.
+The factory and product classes use their own interfaces (`CarCreator` and `ProductCar`), so it gives the ability to work with different type of products and factories similarly for a client.

 The php file example.php and the factory test file show the idea of using the Factory Method pattern.